-Details of the movements in the reserves of the Group during the year ended 31 December 2022 are set out in the section headed "Financial Statements and Notes to Financial Statements - Statement of Changes in Equity" of this Annual Report.
-As at 31 December 2023, the distributable reserves of the Group were approximately S\$6.3 million.
+Details of the movements in the reserves of the Group during the year ended 31 December 2024 are set out in the section headed "Financial Statements and Notes to Financial Statements - Statement of Changes in Equity" of this Annual Report.
+As at 31 December 2024, the Group has no reserves available for distribution.